 It forms a critical part of our policy and financial planning process.
-It is an integral part of the Medium Term Financial Strategy to help deliver our Council Plan.
+It is an integral part of the Medium Term Financial Strategy that underpins the delivery of our Council Plan.

 Our approach aims to maximise the use of capital resources to continue to make Warwickshire an attractive place to live, work, visit and do business, ensuring good stewardship and opportunities for sound investment when they arise.